Fleeing Syrian Kurds seek refuge with Iraqi brethren

 Kurdish SNC members have had open disputes with others in the group over Kurdish rights - on July 4 a Kurdish group walked out of an opposition meeting in Cairo amid scuffles and fistfights - and whether a post-Assad Syria would be built around a federal structure similar to that in Iraq.

-The role played by Syria's Kurds in any post-Assad Syria will be important for neighbouring Turkey and Iran, where large Kurdish populations have long sought more independence.
+The role played by Syria's Kurds in any post-Assad Syria will be important for neighboring Turkey and Iran, where large Kurdish populations have long sought more independence.

-For many Kurdish refugees that kinship drove them across Syria into Iraqi Kurdistan instead of seeking refugee in Lebanon or Turkey, where they believed they would face more restrictions.
+For many Kurdish refugees that kinship drove them across Syria into Iraqi Kurdistan instead of seeking refuge in Lebanon or Turkey, where they believed they would face more restrictions.

 Eight months fighting in the crackdown on protesters was enough for soldier Bilent to escape across Syria for Kurdistan.
 He said he paid a $200 bribe to an officer to get a leave of absence, visit his family and leave.